Event

 • RBAC and namespace access policies, etc

-KubeArmor is an open-source tool that was created by AccuKnox and is available on GitHub&lt.
+KubeArmor is an open-source tool that was created by AccuKnox and is available on GitHub.
 It will operate with LSMs (Linux security modules) allowing it to run on top of any Linux platforms such as Alpine, Ubuntu, and Container-optimized OS from Google.
 KubeArmor will automatically detect the changes in security policies and it will be imposed on the respective containers without any human intervention.
 If there are any violations against security policies, KubeArmor immediately generates audit logs with container identities.
 KubeArmor provides a relay service that can be connected to if the user wants to connect the KubeArmor feeds for SIEM integration.

 Functionalities of KubeArmor include: